barisser/syfr/README.md

 # SYFR
 Hybrid AES-RSA Encryption for Python

+## What is Syfr?
+Syfr is a *very* thin wrapper around the excellent Python Cryptography library.
+It implements AES/RSA hybrid encryption with an emphasis on simplicity for the user.
+It makes design choices for you so AES/RSA hybrid encryption 'just works'.

 ## Motivation
 There needs to be a ready-made Hybrid Symmetric-Asymmetric encryption solution in Python.
 There are a lot of implementations